Want to know how you can optimize your glucose levels to optimize your sleep and recovery?

 Clearly sleep is crucial for recovery and performance.
 But interestingly, glucose and sleep look to have a bidirectional influence on each other.
 So, sleep impacts your glucose levels and your glucose levels impact your sleep.
 If you want to learn more about the relationship between glucose levels, circadian rhythms, and sleep, check out our article: The Relationship Between Glucose Levels, Sleep, and Circadian Rhythms.

-1. Lower your Glucose Variability
+1. Improve your Glucose Stability

-Lower variability throughout the day and before bed can have many benefits in addition to improving your sleep quality, including reduced hunger and improved energy levels.
+Lower stability measures throughout the day and before bed can have many benefits in addition to improving your sleep quality, including reduced hunger and improved energy levels.
 To get more stable glucose levels, ensure that you are sufficiently exercising, ordering the food you eat so that carbohydrate-rich foods are last (for example, after fat and protein), and even going for a post-dinner walk.

 2. Reduce the frequency of “high highs”